 The Port is approached by a well-defined main channel with up to date navigational aids including radar surveillance.
-Passage into the Port is restricted due to a depth of 6.1 metres at the bar 5.6 metres depth in a virtual channel at Lady Shoal at LAT.
-The Port can handle vessels up to 300 metres LOA.
+Passage into the Port is restricted due to a depth of 6.0 metres at the bar 5.6 metres depth in a virtual channel at Lady Shoal at LAT.
+The Port can handle vessels in excess of 300 metres LOA.